- What is a customer survey?

 Benefits of omnichannel surveys

-An omnichannel approach is the best way to increase the reach of your customer feedback survey and maximize the chances of people taking it.
+An omnichannel customer service is the best way to increase the reach of your customer feedback survey and maximize the chances of people taking it.
 Omnichannel surveys are integrated across all channels you use to interact with your target audience.
 Not only does this make for a seamless user experience, but it also enables your customers to pause and resume taking your feedback survey from any channel they prefer — whether email, SMS, website, social media, live chat, or any other touchpoint along the way.

 Ways to improve your survey quality